brandonchinn178/graphql-client/graphql-client/README.md

           - graphql-codegen-haskell
     ```

     See `example/codegen.yml` as an example.
+The full specification for this file can be found in [the docs for `graphql-code-generator`](https://graphql-code-generator.com/docs/getting-started/codegen-config)

 1. Write the module specified in `scalarsModule` (e.g.
    `src/Example/GraphQL/Scalars.hs`), which should export Haskell types